 - Reduced maintenance/replacement costs over the life of the building

-You have to believe, global building and construction activities consume nearly 3 billion tons of raw materials every single year which is equivalent to 40% of total global use (Source: Roodman and Lenssen, 1995).
-Hence, using green building materials is crucial as these promote conservation of the fast diminishing non-renewable resources globally.
+You have to believe, that global building and construction activities consume nearly 3 billion tons of raw materials every single year which is equivalent to 40% of total global use (Source: Roodman and Lenssen, 1995).
+Hence, using green building materials is crucial as these promote conservation of the fast-diminishing non-renewable resources globally.